THE WHITE HOUSE

 White House and USDA to Honor “Champions of Change” for Agriculture

-We often receive unsolicited testimonials from grantees about our financial support, training or technical assistance, and we also receive supportive notes from our donors.
+We often receive unsolicited testimonials from grantees about our financial support, training or technical assistance, and we also receive supportive notes from our donors and supporters.
 Here are just a few examples:

 Thank you and your donors for funding the Native Arts Initiative grant for Hopitutuqaiki, The Hopi School.
 This grant will enable The Hopi School to move to the next level in its development.
 The school has provided Summer Arts Programs for 14 years and is now ready to move to the next step in its mission to develop and implement an educational program that is derived from the Hopi people, as compared to the present educational program that is imposed from an outside culture.